bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 4. I wanted to let it find a target vertex, but even back when it did kinda run this part didn't really work.
 I think that I fixed this issue when I fixed the dfs method, but I'm not sure.
 Does it find target vertex by not coloring it for not being connected?

-5. My editor sure is complaining a lot about something called "lint."
+5. My editor sure is complaining a lot about something called "lint." graph.py: In graph_rec I changed queue.append to queue.add and I changed graph_rec(vertex) to self.graph_rec(vertex) draw.py: Getting 4 errors.
+3 of them are Instance of 'Instance' has no 'data_source' member.
+1 is Instance of 'List' has no 'append' member.
+Spent time trying to fix this and will come back later if I have time.

 6. I keep losing track of my variables, I guess I should name them better?
 The variables in dfs and graph_rec methods were not descriptive so I changed the following variable names: